The Shoulder – Anatomy, How It Works, Why It Hurts!

 Therefore, if you have shoulder pain, it is important that you seek expert Physiotherapy treatment.

-A simple massage will not resolve the underlying causes affecting your pain.
+A simple massage will not resolve the underlying causes of a shoulder issue.
 Shoulder pain often worsens without effective treatment.

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.